North Campus Open Space

 Second Saturdays - Planting at NCOS

-Second Saturday planting days start in September!
-Help install some of the first plants on NCOS on Saturday September 9th, 9:30 – Noon!
-T-shirts will be provided to volunteers!
-Bring water and wear hats and good shoes!
+Second Saturday planting days are getting into full swing!
+Come help us plant natives at NCOS on Saturday October 14, 9:30 – Noon!
+Bring water and wear a hat and good shoes!
 Please RSVP to email@example.com.

 Thursdays - CCBER Greenhouse Associates